quixio/quix-docs/docs/connect/kafka-to-netlify.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Netlify using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Netlify

-UNRECOGNIZED TECH ALERT
+Netlify is a modern web development platform that offers developers a seamless way to build, deploy, and manage their web projects.
+With features like automatic deployment, continuous integration, and serverless functions, Netlify simplifies the process of deploying web applications and makes it easy to scale as needed.
+Developers can easily connect their Git repositories to Netlify for automatic deployment, and take advantage of its built-in CDN for lightning-fast performance.
+With Netlify, developers can focus on building great web applications without worrying about the complexities of deployment and managing infrastructure.

 ## Integrations